You must be signed in to read the rest of this article.

 Altering VDO is a debatable controversy in the dental profession.15-18 Spear and colleagues stated that VDO is a highly adaptable position and that many VDOs may be successful; they added that it is sensible to choose the VDO that satisfies both the patient's esthetic goals and the clinician's functional goals.19 Abduo suggested that permanent increase of VDO up to 5 mm is a safe and predictable procedure without detrimental consequences.
 Associated signs and symptoms that coincide with the increase in VDO in short-face cases are self-limiting and tend to resolve within 2 weeks.20 Therefore, increasing VDO is considered an effective and safe strategy when implementing E-IDT cases to meet both esthetic and functional needs.

 To achieve optimal esthetic results, the authors recommend all-ceramic restorations in most E-IDT cases.
 Full-contoured zirconia and monolithic lithium disilicate have the favorable features of high compression strength and wear resistance, which are typically advantageous for occlusal support and long-term stability of final occlusion, especially for posterior teeth.
-The selection of restoration material can play an important role of the long-term success.
+The selection of restoration material can play an important role in long-term success.

 This clinical report has described the esthetic interdisciplinary management of a short-face female patient who had numerous complex clinical issues and high esthetic expectations.
 The E-IDT treatment comprised a combination of therapies, including orthodontics, implant placement, periodontics, and prosthodontics, to achieve restorative correction.
 The E-IDT approach offers a novel alternative option for treating short-face adult patients who desire a slim lower face yet refuse cosmetic surgery.